Babylon | Bitcoin-Powered PoS Chain Security Protocol

 - Select a Finality Provider

-- Specify the amount to stake and complete the procedure according to the instructions
+- Specify the staking amount and complete the process following the instructions

 Detailed Steps with Images